jgaa/restc-cpp/conan/Readme.md

 # Experimental support for the conan package manager

-Please see the [Conan home page](https://conan.io/) for information regharding conan.
+Please see the [Conan home page](https://conan.io/) for information regarding conan.

 ## Status
-Currentlty, I am only experimenting with Conan under Windows 10 with Visual Studio 2015 Community edition
+Currently, I am only experimenting with Conan under Windows 10 with Visual Studio 2015 Community edition

-I have successfuylly built restc-cpp in release mode with conan.
+I have successfully built restc-cpp in release mode with conan.
 Debug builds links, but most tests segfaults when boost is linked dynamically.

 Note: The readme_tests.exe will only work if you run Docker locally.

-The conan build can be used to play with restc-cpp, but as it does not yet handle debug builds, and does show some unstability in the test programs in release build, I don't reccommend it yet for actual development or production.
+The conan build can be used to play with restc-cpp, but as it does not yet handle debug builds, and does show some instability in the test programs in release build, I don't recommend it yet for actual development or production.

 ## How to build restc-cpp with conan